-The net proceeds from the Second Placing were approximately HK\$2,635 million after deduction of commission and other related expenses of the Second Placing from the gross proceeds of approximately HK\$2,700 million.
+The net proceeds from the placing were approximately HK\$2,635 million after deduction of commission and other related expenses of the placing from the gross proceeds of approximately HK\$2,700 million.
 The net price per share of the Company was approximately HK\$2.93 per share of the Company.

-As of 31 December 2021, the Company has utilized approximately HK\$780 million of such net proceeds from the Second Placing for the research and development and production of the Company's new energy vehicles, paving the groundwork for putting Hengchi new energy vehicles into production.
+As of 31 December 2022, the Company has fully utilized such net proceeds from the placing for the research and development and production of the Company's new energy vehicles, paving the groundwork for putting Hengchi new energy vehicles into production.
 For further details of the aforesaid top-up placing by the Company, please refer to the announcement of the Company dated 19 November 2021.